11 Things You Can Purge From Your Closet Right Now (and Not Miss)

 Cheap Halloween Costumes

 You probably won’t want to pass that $15 “sexy police officer” costume down to your grandkids.
+Go ahead and toss out or donate all of the gear from Halloweens past.

 Bad Bridesmaid Dresses